 - Moving into a new camera or camera system including purchase advice and basic instruction.

-- Planning for travel from family vacations to African photo safaris including camera and lens selection, data backup strategy while on the road and shooting tips.
+- Planning for travel from family vacations to African photo safaris, camera and lens selection, shooting tips and data backup while on the road.

 - Preparing for a photo exhibit including selection, editing and presentation.